mishbah/Diving-into-ES2015/README.md

 ## Inheritance

-The introduction of inheritance along with the `class` keyword is very hotly contested, and for good reason.
+ES2015 introduced class inheritance along with the `class` keyword.
 With inheritance, you can make a class `extend` another class, and thus inheriting all of it's properties.
 Let's take a look:

 ```js
 class Truck extends Vehicle {